 - English Composition - one course

-- Humanities - five courses (Fine and Performing Arts, History, Literature*, Religious Studies, and Philosophy) *Literature course may be taught in English or in a Foreign Language, in a course studying literature.
+- Humanities - five courses (one three-credit course in each area: Fine and Performing Arts, History, Literature*, Religious Studies, and Philosophy) *Literature course may be taught in English or Italian, in a course studying literature.

-- Science/Technology/Math - 3 courses (Computer Science, Mathematics, and lab-based Science)
+- Science/Technology/Math - three courses (one course in each area: Computer Science, Mathematics, and lab-based Science)

-The requirements of the College core are ordinarily met by taking the prescribed courses.
-In exceptional cases, students may, according to the discipline involved, either substitute a higher level course or satisfy the requirement by demonstrating accomplishment of the goal of the requirement.
-The procedure for applying for an exception is explained in, “Adjustments to the College Core .”
+The requirements of the University core are ordinarily met by taking the prescribed courses.
+In exceptional cases, students may, according to the discipline involved, either substitute a higher-level course or satisfy the requirement by demonstrating accomplishment of the goal of the requirement.
+The procedure for applying for an exception is explained in, “Adjustments to the University Core .”

 I. The Columba Cornerstone

-The Core Curriculum provides a common learning experience steeped in the rich tradition of the liberal arts and its foundation is the Columba Cornerstone, Iona College’s freshman seminar.
+The Core Curriculum provides a common learning experience steeped in the rich tradition of the liberal arts and its foundation is the Columba Cornerstone, Iona University’s first-year seminar.
 Saint Columba (521-597 CE), an early medieval monk, founded a center of learning, culture and spirituality on the Isle of Iona off the west coast of Scotland.
-The historic name of the learned Columba invokes the approach to the whole person and the integration of learning in which Iona College seeks to educate its students.
-Students will develop an appreciation for the interrelatedness among and connections across areas Celtic Cross on Isle of Iona of inquiry early in their Iona experience.
+The historic name of the learned Columba invokes the approach to the whole person and the integration of learning in which Iona University seeks to educate its students.
+Students will develop an appreciation for the interrelatedness among and connections across areas of inquiry early in their Iona experience.
 These seminars will be a thematically-based gateway to inquiry and engagement.

-The Columba Cornerstone introduces students to time-honored questions in the liberal arts through the themes of Truth, Justice and Earth.
-Using these particular themes, students will explore questions about the nature of knowing, dive deeply into analyses of identities and probe the many dimensions of human interrelatedness.
+The Columba Cornerstone introduces students to time-honored questions in the liberal arts through the themes of Truth and Equity, Justice and Equity, and Earth and Equity.
+Using these particular themes, students will explore questions about the nature of knowing, dive deeply into analyses of identities, and probe the many dimensions of human interrelatedness.
 Grounded firmly in the mission statement of the Core Curriculum, the Columba Cornerstone will introduce students to critical concerns of our time such as diversity and sustainability in a digitally and globally connected world.
-Motivated by the values and goals of peace, justice and service, the Cornerstone will utilize classic and contemporary texts, co-curricular engagements and a variety of pedagogies to consider new approaches to traditional problems and cutting-edge insights for the 21st century.
+Motivated by the values and goals of peace, justice, and service, the Cornerstone will utilize classic and contemporary texts, co-curricular engagements, and a variety of pedagogies to consider new approaches to traditional problems and cutting-edge insights for the 21st century.

-All sections of the Columba Cornerstone, COL 150 , regardless of theme (i.e., Truth, Justice, Earth) incorporate instruction on six topics which have been designed to ground students in essential learning that supports the entirety of their Iona experience.
-These topics include: The Iona Story; Diversity; Information and Digital Literacy; The Learning e-Portfolio; Entrepreneurship and Innovation; and basic Financial Literacy.
+All sections of the Columba Cornerstone, COL 150 , regardless of theme (i.e., Truth and Equity, Justice and Equity, Earth and Equity) incorporate instruction on essential topics which have been designed to provide a foundation that will support students throughout their Iona experience.
+These topics include: The Iona Story, Diversity and Inclusion, Information and Digital Literacies, and Critical Thinking.

 II.
 English Composition

-One course in written communication - ENG 120 , or its approved equivalent
+One course in written communication - ENG 120 , ENG 122 , or its approved equivalent

-All Iona College students are required to take one course in each of the following areas: Fine and Performing Arts, History, Literature, Philosophy, and Religious Studies.
+All Iona University students are required to take one course in each of the following areas: Fine and Performing Arts, History, Literature, Philosophy, and Religious Studies.